-Clinical findings may point to a specific, well-described mitochondrial disorder, and the clinical diagnosis is often confirmed with molecular testing.8
+Clinical findings may point to a specific, well-described mitochondrial disorder, and the clinical diagnosis is often confirmed with molecular testing.
+However, underlying nuclear and mitochondrial DNA causes are frequently indistinguishable based on this symptomology.

-The investigation and diagnosis of individuals with mitochondrial disease often necessitate a combination of techniques including clinical assessment and biochemical assessment, neuroimaging, molecular genetic studies, and sometimes muscle biopsy.
+The investigation and diagnosis of individuals with mitochondrial disease often necessitate a combination of techniques including clinical assessment, biochemical assessment, neuroimaging, molecular genetic studies, and sometimes biopsy of the muscle, liver, or skin.

-Biochemical assessment includes measurement of plasma or CSF lactate and pyruvate, glucose, creatine kinase (CK), transaminases (AST, ALT), ketone bodies, plasma acylcarnitines, and urinary organic acids.
-Normal plasma or CSF lactic acid concentration does not exclude the presence of a mitochondrial disorder.^{2,6}
+Biochemical assessment includes measurement of plasma or CSF lactate and pyruvate, glucose, creatine kinase (CK), transaminases (AST, ALT), ketone bodies, plasma acylcarnitines, quantitative amino acids, and urinary organic acids.
+Normal levels for any of the biochemical studies do not exclude the presence of a mitochondrial disorder.^{2,7}

 Brain magnetic resonance imaging (MRI) is recommended if CNS symptoms are present.
 Brain magnetic resonance spectroscopy (MRS) for elevated lactate is also useful.
-Neuroimaging results are not confirmatory, but may aid in the diagnosis of a mitochondrial disorder if other clinical features are present.
+Neuroimaging results are not confirmatory, but may aid in the diagnosis of a mitochondrial disorder if other clinical features are present, though for Leigh syndrome and MELAS they may be highly indicative. ^{6,8}